NVlabs/IPA/TUTORIAL.md

     `make run`

-This command will run both the initial modeling mode of IPA (run_model) and the generation mode (run_gen).
-Exam the output, which will print number of messages sent and average measured latency between every pair of sinks and sources.
+This command will run both the initial modeling mode of IPA (can be run seperately as `make run_model`) and the generation mode (`make run_gen`).
+The modeling mode emulates estimated channel latency, capacity, and congestion using automatic Connections combinational channel back annotations, but is not as accurate as generated SystemC model simulation, especially in moderate and high congestion situations.
+Examine the output, which will print number of messages sent and average measured latency between every pair of sinks and sources.
 You will notice the latency is all very similar on this initial run, between 7-11 cycles.
 The Makefile, testbench, and design are all parameterized to set different Producer-Consumer array sizes, though the PE_WIDTH and PE_HEIGHT make variables.
 By default, they set the array to 4x4 in size.
 Subsequently, the work directory created is called `interconnect_4x4`.
-Let's investigate what was generated within that direcctory.
+Let's investigate what was generated within that direcctory:

     `cd interconnect_4x4`